 Poets & Writers

 International Association for the Study of Dreams

-One of the founding board members of the Climate Protection Campaign (now Center for Climate Protection).
-She received her doctorate in Biopoetics from the University for Integrative Learning, a brief off-shoot of the Harvard School of Education.
-Elizabeth lives in Northern California.
+A founding board member of the Climate Protection Campaign (now Center for Climate Protection, Elizabeth received her doctorate in Biopoetics, studying the origin of aesthetic behavior at the never-accredited University for Integrative Studies, a brief distance-learning off-shoot of the Harvard School of Education.